-While the subscription model is a great solution for many companies to predict, plan, and secure their income, it offers many perks for the consumers as well.
-For instance, we can easily replenish the products in our pantries, stop calculating how much time has passed since we last changed the toothbrush, and be sure we’ll have the mobile data to connect with our dearest whenever we want.
+While the subscription model is a great solution for many companies to predict, plan, and secure their income, it offers many perks for consumers as well.
+For instance, we can easily replenish the products in our pantries, stop calculating how much time has passed since we last changed the toothbrush, and be sure we’ll have the mobile data to connect with our nearest and dearest whenever we want.

 That’s why we need to look at what makes the retail subscription services popular and valuable for both sides.

 While there are different types of subscription businesses based on the product/survey they offer (replenishment, curation, access), the benefits of this business model are the same for every type.
 Let’s briefly review each.